EliGitHub1/nodeJSCliDepLevel/README.md

        dlevel                command-line utility
-       --path                relative/absoulth path of file to parse --level               n
+       --path                relative/absoulth path of file to parse -p                    same as --path
+       --level               n
+       -l                    same as --level
        n = 0                 print the rood depdency n > maxDepth          result in Error
        n<0                   result in Error